 This technique is suitable for small fish with large mouths as you need to be able to get your thumb into the fish’s mouth.
 It is also a commonly used method for when you don’t have all the tools available to hand.
 To kill a fish by breaking the neck, position your forefinger and middle finger in the gills, put your thumb on the roof of the fish’s mouth and pull the head back in one strong motion.
 This will sever the spinal cord and result in a quick and humane kill.

-FAQ – Killing fish for eating
+FAQs – Killing fish for eating

 Do fish feel pain?